youngboy/engine-docs/source/caching.md

   This provides a shared location for multiple copies of Engine Proxy to achieve the same cache hit rate.
   This location is also not wiped across Engine Proxy restarts.

   Memcache store configuration requires an array of addresses called `url`, for the memcached servers.
 (This name is misleading: the values are `host:port` without any URL scheme like `http://`.)
+All addresses must contain both host and port, even if using the default memcached port.
 The AWS Elasticache discovery protocol is not currently supported.
   `keyPrefix` may also be specified, to allow multiple environments to share a memcached server (i.e. dev/staging/production).

 We suggest developers start with an in-memory store, then upgrade to Memcached if the added deployment complexity is worth it for production.